-The Company's financial forecasts reflect the outcomes that the Directors consider most likely, based on the information available at the date of signing these consolidated financial statements.
-To assesses the Company's going concern, resilience and response to the COVID-19 pandemic, the financial stability of the Company was modelled over the going concern period of 12 months and a number of sensitivity, stress and scenario tests were applied.
-This included, among other analysis, a best estimate forecast with scenario analysis covering the impact of reserve releases, attritional, large and catastrophe loss events alongside optimistic and pessimistic investment return scenarios.
-To further stress the financial stability of the Company, additional scenario testing was performed.
-This included modelling the breakeven capital requirements of our regulators and rating agencies, the impact of potential management actions to reduce the Company's exposure to climate change-related risks, the continuation of the COVID-19 pandemic throughout 2021 negatively impacting the economy, travel industry, global events and counterparty credit risk, the occurrence of a number of high severity loss events impacting all three of our underwriting platforms in 2021 and a reverse stress test scenario designed to render the business model unviable.
+The Company's financial forecasts reflect the outcomes that the Directors consider most likely, based on the information available at the date of signing these financial statements.
+To assesses the Company's going concern, the financial stability of the Company was modelled for a period of at least 12 months and a number of sensitivity, stress and scenario tests were applied.
+This included, among other analysis, a best estimate forecast as well as various scenarios.
+This incorporated different magnitudes of reserve releases and, attritional, large and catastrophe loss events plus optimistic and pessimistic investment return scenarios.
+To further stress the financial stability of the Company, additional stress testing was performed.
+This included modelling the breakeven capital requirements of our regulators and rating agencies, the impact of potential management actions to reduce the Company's exposure to climate change-related risks, an operational risk stress of the main input assumption to the base case, the occurrence of a number of high severity loss events impacting the Company in 2022 alongside an investment shock and finally a reverse stress test scenario designed to render the business model unviable.
 The testing identified that even under the more severe but plausible stress scenarios, the Company had more than adequate liquidity and solvency headroom.